shimaore/blue-rings/test/basic.coffee.md

             @timeout 3000
             load (l,i1,i2) -> if i1 is 0 then i2 isnt 0 else i2 is 0

-          it.skip 'should accumulate a whole bunch of values across a whole bunch of servers (dual star)', ->
+          it.only 'should accumulate a whole bunch of values across a whole bunch of servers (dual star)', ->
-            @timeout 15000
+            @timeout 25000
-            load ((l,i1,i2) -> (if i1 is 0 then i2 isnt 0 else i2 is 0) or (if i1 is 1 then i2 isnt 1 else i2 is 1)),
+            load 20000, ((l,i1,i2) -> (if i1 is 0 then i2 isnt 0 else i2 is 0) or (if i1 is 1 then i2 isnt 1 else i2 is 1)),
               forward_delay: 20, flood_delay: 1200, connect_delay: 1500

           it.skip 'should accumulate a whole bunch of values across a whole bunch of servers (triple star)', ->